-EXECUTIVE SUMMARY
+SUMMARY

 - Energy Networks Australia (ENA) submitted a rule change request proposing amendments to the National Electricity Rules (NER or rules) that would require the Australian Energy Regulator (AER) to develop a demand management incentive scheme (DMIS) and demand management innovation allowance mechanism (DMIA) to apply to transmission network service providers. - The DMIS provides for incentive payments to undertake efficient expenditure on non-network options.
-The DMIA provides funding for research and development (R&D) on demand management projects that have the potential to reduce long term network costs. - The Commission's draft rule determination is to make a more preferable draft rule to apply the DMIA, and not the DMIS, to transmission network service providers. - Stakeholder submissions received by the Commission strongly support efficient demand management solutions that reduce the need for investment in transmission and distribution infrastructure.
-However, most submissions questioned the benefits to consumers of introducing both the DMIA and DMIS, and were not convinced that the DMIA and DMIS are the best mechanisms to incentivise efficient non-network solutions. - In the Commission's view, introducing a DMIA for transmission is expected to encourage transmission businesses to expand and share their knowledge and understanding of innovative demand management projects that have the potential to reduce long term network costs and, consequently, could lower prices for consumers.
+The DMIA provides funding for research and development (R&D) on demand management projects that have the potential to reduce long term network costs. - The Commission's final rule determination is to make a more preferable final rule to apply the DMIA, and not the DMIS, to transmission network service providers. - Stakeholder submissions received by the Commission strongly support efficient demand management solutions that reduce the need for investment in transmission and distribution infrastructure.
+However, most submissions questioned the benefits to consumers of introducing the DMIS in particular, and were not convinced that this scheme is the best mechanism to incentivise efficient non-network solutions. - In the Commission's view, introducing a DMIA for transmission is expected to encourage transmission businesses to expand and share their knowledge and understanding of innovative demand management projects that have the potential to reduce long term network costs and, consequently, could lower prices for consumers.
 Such innovation may play an important role in the transformation of the energy sector.
-The AER is expected to socialise network approaches and learnings by publishing DMIA reports for each transmission business on its website, as it does for distribution. - R&D can deliver overall benefits to consumers in the long term, but lead to higher costs in the short term.
+The AER is expected to socialise network approaches and learnings by publishing DMIA reports for each transmission business on its website, as it currently does for distribution networks. - R&D can deliver overall benefits to consumers in the long term, but lead to higher costs in the short term.
 The nature of the regulatory control period imposed on networks, which 'resets' prices every five years or so, impacts the expected payoff of R&D projects.
-The DMIA addresses this issue under the regulatory framework. - The draft rule provides the AER with discretion as to whether and how to apply the DMIA, including the level of the innovation allowance consistent with ENA's proposal.
-Enabling the AER to apply the DMIA improves the flexibility and responsiveness of the regime to changing technologies and market developments. - On the other hand, the Commission is not satisfied the DMIS promotes the long term interests of consumers.
+The DMIA addresses this issue under the regulatory framework. - The final rule provides the AER with discretion as to whether and how to apply the DMIA, including the level of the innovation allowance consistent with ENA's proposal.
+Enabling the AER to apply the DMIA will improve the flexibility and responsiveness of the regime to changing technologies and market developments. - The decision to extend the DMIA to transmission regulation, but not the DMIS, is supported by the AER, AGL, Energy Consumers Australia, Public Interest Advocacy Group (PIAC) and South Australian Government in their submissions to the draft determination.
+The only other submission to the draft determination was by ENA, which maintains that the DMIS would result in increased innovation and use of non-network solutions leading to lower prices for consumers. - 9 The Commission is not satisfied the DMIS promotes the long term interests of consumers.
 It is not clear from the evidence presented by ENA that the incremental benefits of introducing a DMIS are likely to outweigh the upfront costs to consumers.
 For example, if the DMIS is implemented, transmission businesses will receive incentive payments for undertaking non-network options that they already would have been required by the regulatory investment test for transmission (RIT-T) to adopt.
-This is a significant risk given transmission businesses appear to be increasingly utilising demand management solutions.

-- The Commission accepts ENA's view that networks may face upfront, transitional costs to develop their ability to utilise non-network options.
+The Commission accepts ENA's view that networks may face upfront, transitional costs to develop their ability to utilise non-network options.
 But, ongoing incentive payments to transmission businesses are not necessary to overcome implementation barriers.
 These mostly one-off costs can be funded through AER revenue allowances.
-Other sources of funding may be available too such as from ARENA or the DMIA (if implemented for transmission). - The Commission invites submissions on this draft rule determination, including the more preferable draft rule, by 24 October 2019.
-Following consideration of submissions, the Commission intends to publish its final determination by 5 December 2019.
+Other sources of funding may be available too - such as from ARENA or, as a result of this decision, the DMIA.